“Gardening has a magical quality when you are a child.”- Barbara Damrosch

 - Scents vary from delicate to powerful so try before you buy!
 Some of the different scent varieties available include: rose, citrus, fruit scents such as apple, coconut and strawberry, spices such as cinnamon, nutmeg, ginger and peppermint and even chocolate.

-- Scented geraniums also come in different growing habits – some are trailing so suit hanging baskets and containers, others like plenty of personal space (but can be pruned and propagated) and some have a very upright growth habit.
+- Scented geraniums also come in different growing habits.
+Some are trailing so suit hanging baskets and containers.
+Others like plenty of personal space (but can be pruned and propagated) and some have a very upright growth habit.

 To save money, ask a friend or neighbour for a scented geranium cutting for your child’s garden.
 They can then enjoy watching their ‘surprise scent’ grow.
+Culinary herbs are also easily started from seed or cuttings.

 “A child’s world is fresh and new and beautiful, full of wonder and excitement.” – Rachel Carson, ‘A Sense of Wonder’